 - Provide reset port for output register

-- For block RAM or UltraRAM, exposes a reset port controlling the
+- For block RAM or UltraRAM, exposes a reset port

-contents to the initialization value.Note: For Block RAM or UltraRAM, the reset port is available only when the latency of the Block RAM is greater than or equal to 1.
+the memory contents to the initialization value.Note: For Block RAM or UltraRAM, the reset port is available only when the latency of the Block RAM is greater than or equal to 1.